disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 ### Task 2: Create a security role

-1. Navigate to Power Apps maker portal and make sure you have your sandbox environment selected.
+1. Navigate to the Power Apps maker portal and make sure you have your sandbox environment selected.

 2. Select **Solutions (1)** and select to open the **Fabrikam Project Management (2)** solution.